Strengthening One Health Disease Surveillance and Response in Southern Africa – A Strategy Against Climate-Driven Disease Outbreaks

 (in kind & in cash) (US$)

-One Health Pandemic Preparedness and Response (OH-PPR)
+One Vision, One Shield: Sri Lanka's Integrated One Health Pandemic Preparedness & Response

-One Health Pandemic Preparedness and Response (OH-PPR)
+One Vision, One Shield: Sri Lanka's Integrated One Health Pandemic Preparedness & Response

 Background